© Marko Förster

 Inspired by the mystical rocky world of Saxon Switzerland, he collected inspiration for later works in his "Krippen Sketchbook", including "Wanderer above the Sea of Fog".

 This new monument to the artist on Bächelweg in Krippen now commemorates this.
-In the style of historical signpost pillars, as they once gave the Romantic painters orientation in nature, the one and a half metre high sandstone stele will in future mark the Caspar David Friedrich Trail, which begins in Krippen.
+In the style of historical signposts, as they once gave the Romantic painters orientation in nature, the one and a half metre high sandstone stele will in future mark the Caspar-David-Friedrich-Weg, which begins in Krippen.

 On the map